The Pinhoe Egg: Characters

-Marianne Pinhoe: Marianne is the main protagonist of the book.
+Marianne Pinhoe is the main protagonist of the book.
 She is set to be the next Gammer of the Pinhoe clan, but that isn't what she wants at all.
 She has very strong magic, but, like many of Jones' characters, doesn't know it.
 She is an enchantress, although her mother trains her up to be a witch.
-She seems to have a lot of "dwimmer," which is a sort of magic.
+She appears to have a lot of "dwimmer", a type of nature/living magic.

-Joe Pinhoe: Marianne's brother is sent to work as a bootboy (and spy) up at Chrestomanci Castle.
+Joe Pinhoe is Marianne's brother who is sent to work as a bootboy (and spy) up at Chrestomanci Castle.
 He isn't really interested in the work, however, and mostly idles about.
-He is a disappointment to the family, but he'd fixed it that way on purpose.
+He is a disappointment to the family, but he would fixed it that way on purpose.
 He likes to fix up contraptions using magic and machinery, and he and Roger try to turn it into a lucrative business scheme.

 Eric "Cat" Chant: In the first Chrestomanci book, Cat is a very lonely character, clinging to his older sister and, later, to Janet, and distrusting the adults of the Castle.
-In this book, we see that he has not only grown to like and trust the people of the Castle, but he forms many new friendships, both with characters older than himself (Jason the former bootboy and his wife, Irene), and characters of his own age (Marianne).
-He acquires a horse (Syracuse) whom he has an intimate friendship with, and a griffin (Klartch), although Klartch had been a mistake, hatched from an egg Marianne had given him.
+In this book, he has not only grown to like and trust the people of the Castle, but he forms many new friendships, both with characters older than himself (Jason the former bootboy and his wife, Irene), and characters of his own age (Marianne).
+He acquires a horse Syracuse whom he has an intimate friendship with, and a griffin Klartch, although Klartch had been a mistake, hatched from an egg Marianne had given him.

-Roger Chant: Roger is the son of Chrestomanci (Christopher Chant) and Millie (the Living Asheth from The Lives of Christopher Chant).
+Roger Chant is the son of Chrestomanci (Christopher Chant) and Millie (the Living Asheth from The Lives of Christopher Chant).
 He, like his sister, is quite fat.
 Instead of wishing for a horse, he acquired a bicycle.
 He makes quite good friends with Joe Pinhoe, and together create a flying machine, which they work on in secret.